 - The cost of an ERP implementation from beginning to end

 Eric Kimberling of Panorama Consulting is an independent ERP systems expert with over 20 years' experience advising clients around the world.
-He believes that ERP solutions have become easier to implement over the years.
+He believes that ERP implementation projects have become easier over the years.

 "You don't want to treat ERP as a small project.
 You want to make sure you have a dedicated focus on the people that are addressing the organizational change management aspects," he says.
 "People always think end-user training when they think of organizational change, but there's so much more that needs to happen before the end-user training in order for that to be successful."